russell-parrott/Standardized-Definition-of-AI-Governance/README.md

 > Parrott, R. (2025). *The Standardized Definition of AI Governance — Version 1.0.*

 ## License
-All materials in this repository are released under **Creative Commons Attribution–NoDerivatives 4.0 International (CC BY-ND 4.0)**.
+All materials in this repository are released under **Creative Commons Attribution–NonCommercial–NoDerivatives 4.0 Internation**.

 See `LICENSE.md`.
 Redistribution with attribution is permitted; modification of the core standard is not.